FraSanvit/reserve-margins/README.md

             lifetime: 25
             cap_value: file=cap-values-ccgt.csv
 ```
-As already mentioned, `cap_value` can be also a constant value of the time horizon.
+As mentioned earlier, `cap_value` can also be a constant value for the entire time horizon.

-Likewise, the `operating_reserve` can be a timeseries or a constant value and it represents the additional requirement due to the capacity or generation values of specific technologies.
-It is usually defined as a share of the installed capacity or generation.
+Similarly, `operating_reserve` can be either a time series or a constant value, representing the additional requirement due to the capacity or generation values of specific technologies.
+It is typically defined as a proportion of the installed capacity or generation.

 ```
 techs:
     open_field_pv: